bartekn/cold/README.md

   cold [command]

 Available Commands:
-  generate    Generate a new random key pair payment     Create a transaction with Payment operation sign        Add a signature to transaction envelope
+  checksig    Check if signatures added to transaction are valid generate    Generate a new random key pair payment     Create a transaction with Payment operation sign        Add a signature to transaction envelope